urban233/FooMusicTransfer/README.md

 ## What is Foo Music Transfer?

-> Foo Music Transfer is a music transfer application that works<br>
+> Foo Music Transfer is a music transfer application that works
 > with an offline music library and the iOS version of Foobar2000.

 ## Overview<a id="overview"></a>